News

 • Allyssa Williams, ASLA, Designer, DHM Design, Durango, CO

-“ASLA is committed to growing a more diverse profession – and that means improving access to licensure.
-With this new class, we continue to build on the successes of the inaugural class and elevate women of color in our landscape architecture community,” said ASLA President Emily O’Mahoney, FASLA.
+“ASLA is committed to growing a more diverse profession – and that means improving access to licensure,” said ASLA President Emily O’Mahoney, FASLA.
 “These 10 amazing women contribute to their communities, have overcome obstacles, and are committed to the profession of landscape architecture.”

 “ASLA has steadfastly supported and defended licensure across the country, and the Woman of Color Licensure Advancement Program is a natural extension of this commitment,” said Torey Carter-Conneen, ASLA CEO.
 “The program not only reaffirms the profession’s role in protecting the public’s health and safety, but also advances the economic benefits of licensure to more people.
 As The Alliance for Responsible Licensing concluded in its 2021 report, among technical fields like landscape architecture, a license narrows the gender-driven wage gap by about a third and the race-driven gap by about half.”